 Content writers, too, have realized that there is much to learn from Gautam Buddha’s teachings.
 Here are five top content writing tips that we can learn from Buddhist monks.

-The Buddha’s life and his teachings have much to offer for anyone who cares to implement them in their life.
-They can be fundamental stepping stones to building a more successful and satisfactory career.
-Content writing tips from Buddhist monks:
+Buddha’s life and teachings have much to offer to anyone who cares to implement them in their life.
+They can be fundamental stepping stones to building a more prosperous and satisfactory career.
+Here are some content writing tips from Buddhist monks.

 1. Everything changes

-This changing nature of content writing is very difficult to cope with for even experienced professionals in the field.
-It requires constant effort to keep oneself up-to-date which can be very exhausting.
-But once one takes on the Buddhist philosophy of accepting change as natural and inevitable it becomes much easier to mentally accept and cope with this fluctuating landscape.
+This changing nature of content writing is challenging for even experienced professionals.
+It requires constant effort to keep oneself up-to-date, which can be very exhausting.
+But once one takes on the Buddhist philosophy of accepting change as natural and inevitable, it becomes much easier to accept and cope with this fluctuating landscape mentally.